raydphillips3/HM_3/README.md

 # HM_3
 Homework 3 Random Password Generator

-Declared variables,
+-Declared variables,
-Set arrays for potential password characters,
-Prompted for length of password
+-Set arrays for potential password characters, Prompted for length of password
 Checked to make sure length selected was within the parameters of 8 to 128 characters long Asked for type of characters: